Do you really need to do it? But why?

 So by ignoring the lens damage, fluid ingress will result which is a massive cross contamination hazard but also will damage the array which will then become a more expensive repair or result in the probe being non economical to repair.

-Here is a couple of other examples where fluid has entered a lens and caused damage:
+Here is a couple of other examples showing lens damage:

 In addition to the obvious cross contamination hazard, there is an electrocution hazard presented by a damaged lens.
 In this video we show a scenario with a double fault.
 The lens of the probe has a failure and so does the ultrasound machine.
 Glad this was in a controlled environment and not on a patient!